Best trees for avoiding blocked drains

 One more edible entry for this list – but one you might be less familiar with.
 Feijoa trees have non-invasive root systems, are incredibly pest and disease resistant and they produce a delicious fruit of the same name.
 Feijoas mix a sharp zest with a sweetness to produce a truly unique taste experience.
 They also drop their fruit once they’re ripe, so you’ll always know when your feijoas are ready to eat.
 Plant a feijoa tree and reap all the benefits, including not having to worry about blocked drains.

-The Costal Golden Wattle
+The Coastal Golden Wattle

 Less tree and more flower but a beautiful option no-less, Azaleas are an easy way to add some colour to your yard.
 Producing a beautiful pink display, azaleas can give your garden the look you desire without creating blockages in your sewers and pipes.
 You can also plant azaleas in pots and spread them around your home to colour coordinate your home and your garden.